enlightn/enlightn-docs/performance/cdn-analyzer.md

 3. Most CDNs also offer DDoS protection.
 4. CDNs often provide analytics and insights on asset popularity, load statistics and more out of the box.

 Some popular CDNs include Cloudflare, AWS Cloudfront and Azure CDN.
 Do check them out if you are interested in boosting asset serving performance on your application.

+Some CDNs are free to use for a certain usage threshold.

 ## Skip Condition